xmtp/xmtp-android/gen-rn/README.md

 AI-powered release notes generation for XMTP SDK releases using git history analysis and Claude AI.

+> [!IMPORTANT]
+> Generated release notes must be reviewed by humans before publication.
+The AI provides a starting point, not a final product.

 ## Purpose

 1. **Engineering sanity check**: Help engineers understand exactly what's included in a release